nickesc/client-enhanced/README.md

 #### Shaders

-Client-Enhanced uses the [I Like Vanilla](https://modrinth.com/shader/i-like-vanilla) shader by default.
-Press <kbd>O</kbd> to access the Shader Pack menu, where you'll also find an option for lower end machines: [Miniature Shader](https://modrinth.com/shader/miniature-shader).
+Client-Enhanced uses the [_I Like Vanilla_](https://modrinth.com/shader/i-like-vanilla) shader by default.
+Press <kbd>O</kbd> to access the Shader Pack menu, where you'll also find an option for lower end machines: [_Miniature Shader_](https://modrinth.com/shader/miniature-shader).
 Different shaders are also enabled for the Nether and End dimensions.

-Shader selection is enforced using [Dimension Based Shader Switch](https://modrinth.com/mod/dimension-based-shaders).
+Shader selection is enforced using [_Dimension Based Shader Switch_](https://modrinth.com/mod/dimension-based-shaders).
 Shaders will always be reset to the defaults when the world reloads (death, dimension change, etc.).
-If you want to use a different shader in any dimension (and you have want it to persist across reloads), you can change it in the _Dimension Based Shader Switch_ config, accessed through Mod Menu.
+If you want to use a different shader in any dimension (and you want it to persist across reloads), you can change it in the _Dimension Based Shader Switch_ config, accessed through Mod Menu.
 If you want to turn off shaders entirely, you can do so in the Shader Pack menu or by pressing <kbd>K</kbd>.

 #### Hotkeys